Damgaard/Reddit-Bots/README.rst

 bot.
 It is included in this repo anyway as it serves as a nice introduction to writing bots that uses the reddit api.

+NOTE: This feature is now also available to non-gold user.
+Visit your userpage and there will be a blue link on the top right half on the screen.

 Nerd Baller
 -----------